zack466/PnP-DM-research/README.md

 ```
 Note that `+sampler=pnp_edm_latent` means that our sampler will be used, and `sampler.text_prompt` allows for setting the text prompt of the run.

+We also implemented the fourier subsampling forward operator in this repository.
+This can be run using `+task=fourier_subsampling`.

 # Code for "Principled Probabilistic Imaging using Diffusion Models as Plug-and-Play Priors"

 ### 1) Install packages